 Planaria worms feed on meat and may actively hunt for prey if there’s not enough leftover food in your aquarium.

 Freshwater snails, baby shrimp, and even adult molting shrimp may all fall prey to these carnivorous worms.
-I’ve also observed Planaria feasting on the eggs of shrimp and snails.
+Planaria also feast on the eggs of shrimp and snails.

 Fish are not under threat of getting killed by Planarians and some species can be predators of the flatworm.

-Most carnivorous freshwater fish would eat Planaria worms and control their population if food in your tank is scarce.
+Most carnivorous freshwater fish would eat Planaria worms and control their population if food is scarce in your tank.
 Anyway, I’ve found reports of shrimp keepers who claim that Planaria leave a toxic trail behind them.

 Supposedly, any shrimp that would walk on this trail would get paralyzed and die.